Coronavirus Disease 2019 (COVID-19)

 What is Coronavirus Disease 2019 (COVID-19)?

-Coronavirus Disease 2019, commonly known as COVID-19 or COVID, is a respiratory infection caused by the coronavirus Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
+Coronavirus Disease 2019, commonly known as COVID-19 or COVID, is a respiratory infection caused by a coronavirus called Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
 SARS-CoV-2 and COVID-19 were first identified in the Wuhan Province in China in December 2019.
 Since then, the virus has spread rapidly around the world, causing a pandemic and hundreds of millions of infections.

 Coronaviruses are a large family of viruses that can infect and cause disease in humans and animals.
 There are currently seven known types of coronaviruses that infect humans.
 Four of these are common and cause mild respiratory infections like the common cold.
 The remaining three types, which include SARS-CoV-2, cause more severe respiratory infections.